zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_servers/day2/arc_automanage/_index.md

 * The script will edit the ARM templates parameters file that will be used for the deployment.
 There are three ARM templates that will:

   * Create an Azure Automanage Account.
-  * Grant premissions to the Azure Automanage Accout.
+  * Grant permissions to the Azure Automanage Account.
   * Enable Azure Automanage on the Azure Arc enabled server.

 ## Enable Azure Automanage on an Azure Arc enabled server